 - You’ll only receive your foster care payments when a child is placed with you

-- The fostering allowance is generally tax-free – learn more about fostering and taxes
+- The foster carers allowance in Scotland is generally tax-free – learn more about fostering and taxes

 - Foster parents are self-employed and will need to complete a tax return each year